thomaskellough/thomaskellough.github.io/Content/posts/02-biometrics-uikit-part-02.md

 ---
 date: 2020-07-29 22:12
 description: Part two of adding biometric authentication to your app.
 This part focuses on handling success and failure for authentication.
-tags: FaceID, TouchID, Extensions, Alerts, Autolayout
+tags: FaceID, TouchID, Extensions, Alerts, Autolayout, UIKit
 featuredDescription: Add Face ID and Touch ID with just four lines of code!
 ---
 # Use Face ID and Touch ID to lock your app from prying eyes - Part 2